jeffchiudev/AnimalShelter.Solution/README.md

 ## API Documentation

-Explore endpoints in Swagger, Postman or broser
+Explore endpoints in Swagger, Postman or browser

 ### Using Swagger